BSN for Veterans

 All updates and communications from the College of Nursing will be sent to the Wayne State University email account.
 It is important to check this account regularly for updates regarding registration and other information.
 After applying, applications can be monitored by checking the AppStatus page.
 Contact us at firstname.lastname@example.org if there are any discrepancies.
 Prerequisite courses are manually entered on the AppStatus page, however it is the responsibility of the applicant to verify the AppStatus page accurately reflects their academic history.

-Deadline: College of Nursing Secondary Application (online), College of Nursing Application BSN Essay Form, letters of recommendation, and proof of military service
+College of Nursing Secondary Application (online) and College of Nursing Application BSN Essay form.